terrytaylorbonn/terrytaylorbonn.github.io/0-tldr.markdown

 **TOC**
 - 1 Magical A/C units
 - 2 Magical AI units
+  - 2.1 Amazing capabilities
+  - 2.2 Very low cost
 - 3 How I know the latest AI claims are are hype
 - 4 Learning how to separate the AI wheat from the chaff (using ZiptieAI)
 - 5 "Agentic" AI and AI agents (using ZiptieAI)